Kalon-Network/kalon-network-official/README.md

 - **RPC**: 16316 (for wallet and miner communication)
 - **P2P**: 17335 (for network communication)

+**⚠️ IMPORTANT**: Port 22 (SSH) is NOT used by Kalon Network.
+Do NOT block or modify port 22, as you need it to connect to your server via SSH!

 ### Data Directory

 All blockchain data is stored in `data/testnet/`.
 Back up this directory regularly.